Resource consents

 - replanting.

-The National Environmental Standards for Planatation Forestry (NES-PF) regulations recently changed to the NES-CF regulations.
+The National Environmental Standards for Plantation Forestry (NES-PF) regulations recently changed to the NES-CF regulations.
 The NES-CF regulations came into effect on the 3 November 2023.

 The Resource Management (National Environmental Standards for Commercial Forestry) 2023 will be available on the New Zealand Legislation website soon.
 Until then, the NES-CF Amendment Regulations can be read alongside the NES-PF Regulations.